dineshwarc9599/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Dineshwar Chinnaraji**.
-I’m an IT professional and passionate Data Science And analytics to working with data and extract the insightfull data from the raw data to provide business decisions.
+I’m an IT professional and passionate **Data Science And Data Analytics** to working with data and extract the insightfull data from the raw data to provide business decisions.